veox/python3-krakenex/README.md

 Attribution
 -----------

-This code is licensed under the GPLv3 license.
+Core code is licensed under the GPLv3 license.
 It should be available in `LICENSE`.
 If not, see [here][gnugpl].

+Examples are licensed under the Simplified BSD license.
+See `examples/LICENSE`.

 Payward's [PHP API][krakenphpapi], Alan McIntyre's [BTC-e API][btceapi], and ScriptProdigy's [Cryptsy Python API][cryptsypyapi] were used as